JSN190/Eyetinerary-API/README.md

 Platform for effortless creation, sharing and management of travel and general itineraries.

-Backend API is written in TypeScript and runs on the Node.js platform.
+Backend API written in TypeScript, running on the Node.js platform.
 It is built on top of the Nest.js framework, with PostgreSQL using TypeORM.

 ## GET Methods
 ### GET `/itinerary/:id`